Dog Friendly Bush Walks & Cafes in the Dandenong Ranges

-Dog-friendly walks in the Dandenong Ranges, that are also wonderful for their humans, can be found despite the fact that we are surrounded by a few thousand acres of National Park.
+Dandenong Ranges dog-friendly walks, that are also wonderful for their owners, can be found despite the fact that we are surrounded by a few thousand acres of National Park.
 We even have some great dog-friendly cafes.

 11 of the Best Dog-Friendly walking tracks near Melbourne

 Rules and conditions can change, please let us know if any of these tracks have signage restricting access for dogs.
 Please also abide by rules, most bush tracks are on-lead only, walk number 11 is the place to let your dog off-lead to romp.

 - Mathias Track: Easy

 - Rock Track Circuit Walk: 3 km’s | 1 Hour Easy